 - Peter gets some of this too in a rather cynical way.

-- South Park has the oft-repeated line, "OH MY GOD!
-They Killed Kenny!
-You bastards!"
+- The oft-repeated line, "OH MY GOD!
+They killed Kenny!"

 - Randy Marsh gets two separate Big OMGs when he realizes every senior citizen in town is driving at the same time.